learn-academy-2019-echo/high-low-activity-yumi-lisa/README.md

-# Magic 8 Ball Activity
+# High Low Activity

-In this activity we're going to create a Magic 8 Ball application.
-We'll use a React application as a template to run the code that we are going to write for Magic 8 Ball.
+In this activity we're going to create a High Low application.
+We'll use a React application as a template to run the code that we are going to write for High Low.

-### Magic 8 Ball Stories
+### High Low Stories
-* As a user, I can type in a question to the magic 8 ball application.
+* As a user, I can type in a number to the High Low application.
-* As a user, when I click submit, I see a random answer displayed.
+* As a user, when I click Submit, I see a response telling me that I guessed correctly or incorrectly.
 * As a user, the page is styled, and pleasing to use.

+### Stretch Stories
+* As a user, if I guess incorrectly 7 times, the page displays a losing message.

 ### Getting started